-The Plan has for many years been a signatory to UN Principle for Responsible Investment ("PRI") which acts as a framework for investors to take ESG issues into account and is working to comply with new Financial Reporting Council ("FRC") requirements for the UK Stewardship Code.
-The Plan was a Tier 1 Signatory to the former FRC Stewardship Code that covered public equities only (i.e. demonstrating best practice among peers).
+The Plan has for many years been a signatory to UN Principle for Responsible Investment ("PRI") which acts as a framework for investors to take ESG issues into account.
+The Plan has been accepted as a signatory to the new Financial Reporting Council ("FRC") UK Stewardship Code.
 Furthermore, the Plan has invested in climate-related investments, namely renewable and net-zero carbon energy.

 The Trustee signed up to the Transition Pathway Initiative ("TPI") in September 2021.
-This initiative is led by asset owners (like Pension Funds) that assess companies preparedness to the transition to a low carbon economy and supplies efforts to address climate change.
+This initiative is led by asset owners (like pension funds) that assess companies preparedness to the transition to a low carbon economy and supplies efforts to address climate change.